NobleLip/FileToHex/README.md

 ```

-This is a extremely simple script, the only purpose is to show the hex data of any file.
+This is a extremely simple script but really usefull to analyze HEX even tho only purpose is to show the hex data of any file.

 Use:
 * python3 PyHex.py -f File